 Access to gas transportation capacity.

-In the light of these developments SoCal is in a very strong position to become one of the leading integrated players in the power generation value chain in Brazil.
-SoCal greatly benefits from synergies relating to its interest in BBPL and ownership of leading gas and electricity LDCs.
-Through its portfolio, SoCal has secured the ability to access large quantities of natural gas and to distribute electricity through its ownership of Elektro.
-As described in more detail below, SoCal’s gas pipelines, gas distribution network and electric distribution company, in combination with its power generation projects under construction and development, position in Brazil.
-The power generation assets described are an integral part of SoCal’s development of an integrated energy company.
+In the light of these developments, SoCal is in a very strong position to become one of the leading integrated players in the power generation value chain in Brazil.
+SoCal greatly benefits from synergies relating to its interest in BBPL and its ownership in leading gas and electricity LDCs.
+Through its asset portfolio, SoCal has secured the ability to access and deliver large quantities of natural gas and to distribute electricity through its ownership of Elektro.
+As described in more detail below, SoCal’s gas pipelines, gas distribution network and electric distribution company, in combination with its power generation projects under construction and development, provide SoCal with significant competitive advantages in Brazil.
+The power generation assets described in this memorandum are an integral part of SoCal’s development as an integrated energy company.
 As a result of SoCal’s high degree of vertical integration and cross-commodity flexibility and optionality, SoCal is well positioned to capitalize on the convergence of gas and power in the Southern Region.

 Market and Supply Overview

 As previously discussed, Brazil has traditionally relied on large state-funded hydroelectric projects for meeting the majority of its power requirements.
-As shown in from the table below, the share of hydroelectricity in the country’s total power supply has increased from 88.4% in 1980 to 90.9% in 1999.
-Additionally, over the years, the role of (state-owned) utility power plants also increased considerably from [w]% of total installed capacity in 1980 to [u]% in 1999.
+As shown in the table below, the share of hydroelectricity in the country’s total power supply has increased from 88.4% in 1980 to 90.9% in 1999.
+[Additionally, over the years the role of (state-owned) utility power plants has increased considerably from [w]% of total installed capacity in 1980 to [u]% in 1999.]